Copay-Africa/copay-server/api_docs.md

 - Payment types are scoped to the cooperative level
 - All rooms in the cooperative automatically inherit these payment types
+- **Deactivation vs Deletion**:
-- Deactivated payment types remain in the database but are hidden from public APIs
+  - **Deactivate**: Use for payment types with historical data (payments/reminders) - hides from public APIs but preserves data integrity
+  - **Delete**: Only for payment types with no associated data - permanently removes from database
 - Organization admins can only manage payment types within their cooperative
 - Super admins can manage payment types across all cooperatives